2018 Mazda CX-5 review

 - The Grand Select trim has been discontinued for 2018.

-- CX-5 trims have been upgraded with Memory Seat(s) and Leatherette Seats as standard equipment this year.
+- CX-5 trims have been upgraded with Heated Mirrors, Memory Seat(s), and Leatherette Seats as standard equipment this year.

-- Rear Air Conditioning, Remote Start, and Tow Hitch features are now available as options on select trims.
+- Head Up Display, Rear Air Conditioning, Remote Start, Tow Hitch, and Cloth Seats features are now available as options on select trims.

 2018 Mazda CX-5 trims